openaps/docs/docs/Using-openaps-Tools/using.md

 Just like with devices and reports, the alias is now part of your openaps configuration.
 You can view all of your aliases with `$ cat openaps.ini` or by using `$ openaps alias show`.
 Similarly, you can remove aliases with `$ openaps alias remove <alias_name>`.

+Aliases are not limited to reports, but we will leave that up to you to explore.

 <br>
 ## Backing Up Your openaps Instance